ESELdevelopment/ecmanager/README.md

-# ecmanager
+# ECManager

-A tui to manager ecs service from AWS
+A terminal UI to manage your AWS ElasticContainerService-Clusters

+## Note

+> This tool is currently under development and therefore not released yet.